sjackp/J_Captioneer_v2.release/README.md

 If you'd like to contribute to J_Captioneer, please [fork the repository](https://github.com/sjackp/J_Captioneer.v2.release/fork), create a new branch for your changes, and open a pull request.

+## Bug Reports

+Please submit any bugs you find here and I will do my best to address them. (https://github.com/sjackp/J_Captioneer_v2.release/issues)

 ## Credits
 ### By Seif Jackson and GPT4